🏢Agent Office

 Permission ruleDay one: no customer data, money, deleting files, public messages, business systems, or full Desktop/Documents access.

-Step 2 β€” selected install path
+Step 2 — selected install path

 Follow only the selected panel below.
 Each panel is a complete install + initial setup path.
 The dashboard/Web UI appears at the end on purpose.

-Hermes required terminal flow
+Hermes simple flow

-Hermes Agent on Mac β€” complete beginner path
+Hermes Agent on Mac — complete beginner path

 Press Command + Space, type Terminal, press Enter.

-2. Check Git
+3. Check Git

 git --version

 If Mac asks to install command-line tools, allow it, then run the command again.
+The Hermes installer handles the other common dependencies.

-3. Install Hermes
+4. Install Hermes CLI

-curl -fsSL https://raw.githubusercontent.com/NousResearch/hermes-agent/main/scripts/install.sh | bash
+curl -fsSL https://hermes-agent.nousresearch.com/install.sh | bash

 exec $SHELL -l